bsaliba1/LeetCodeQuestions/README.md

 6. Towards the last month of interview prep, do the 1-month term plan in EPI on PAPER

 ## Organization

+### Problems
-All problem solutions are held in the problems directory.
-That directory is divided up into sub directories for each topic and within those directories the problems are named with their problem number (ex. problem 99 => 99.py)
+This is the directory contains subdirectories for all of the algorithm topics on leetcode.
+Within the subdirectories the problems are named according to their number on leetcode (ex. problem 99 => 99.py)

+### Notes
+This directory is my personal little space for keeping notes on important things I learned.
+- python_tips.md - Contains my notes on basic python syntax and functions as they are used for each topic
+- review_topics - Lists all of the algorithm topics and subtopics that I need to review

 ## Structure Graphic

 ```
 . leet-code-questions
 +-- README
++-- venv
++-- Notes
-+-- environmental-stuff
+|   +-- python_tips.md
-+-- problems
++-- Problems
 |   +-- topic_1
 |       +-- 1.py
 |   +-- topic_2